-Milligan College offers an applied finance and accounting major (B.A. or B.S. degree) and an accounting minor.
+Milligan College offers an accounting major (B.A. or B.S. degree), an applied finance and accounting major (B.A. or B.S. degree), and an accounting minor.
 These programs support the following goals of Milligan College:

 - Students will demonstrate sound scholarship through their ability to read and think analytically and critically, to communicate clearly and effectively, to evidence knowledge and competencies in the liberal arts and the social sciences, and to understand a significant body of material in their major field of study. - Students will gain an enriched quality of life through stewardship of resources and preparation for graduate studies and a rewarding career or profession.